Sunday, August 31, 2025

 Then the entire gate frame had to be re-stained green.

-After replacing the cedar embellishments, I had to cut and stain new screen boards.
+After replacing the cedar embellishments, I had to cut and stain new side screen panels.

 I also added two flowerettes to the top opening to hide the exposed bolts holes.

-The door boards were re-stained, but due to their age and weathering, they have retained a dark patina.
+The door boards have retained a dark patina.
 Otherwise, they are in good shape.

 Although the restoration took much longer than anticipated, it looks much better and I should be able to get another 10+ years of use from the gate.